-This delicious South American sauce is fresh, vibrant and fabulous, drizzled on anything from the grill.
-It’s also great with potatoes or rice.
-Super versatile!
+This delicious Peruvian Green Sauce is fresh, vibrant and fabulous, drizzled on anything from the grill.
+It’s also great with potatoes, rice, veggies…

 It started with an interesting article I read about Peru and it’s unique culinary culture.
 The article pointed out that, although Peru is a South American country boasting a rich gastronomic history that dates back to the Incas and Spanish conquerers, it’s also been greatly influenced by Asian cuisine.